jaassmine/image_repo/README.md

 # image_repo
+Image processing :
+  reading an image
-read and display an image
+  displaying an image
+  drawing on image
+  writing on image